- History from across the centuries, Royalty from the 21st -

 Military career

-Aged 18, The Duke of Kent joined The Royal Military Academy Sandhurst, where he was awarded the Sir James Moncrieff Grierson prize for foreign languages, and in turn qualified as a French interpreter.
-The Duke of Kent served in the Armed Forces in the UK and overseas for 21 years:
+Aged 18, Prince Edward joined the Royal Military Academy Sandhurst, where he was awarded the Sir James Moncrieff Grierson prize for foreign languages, and in turn, qualified as a French interpreter.
+The Queen’s cousin served in the Armed Forces in the UK and overseas for 21 years:

 Here’s a breakdown of his service:

--1966: The Duke attended the Army staff course and then served on the staff in Eastern Command
+• 1966: attended the Army staff course and then served on the staff in Eastern Command in India

 Royal work

-The Duke, now 87, is regularly seen at royal events such as Trooping the Colour and Remembrance Day Services.
-He stood next the late Queen Elizabeth II during this year’s Trooping celebrations to mark the Platinum Jubilee.
+The Duke, now 90, is regularly seen at royal events such as Trooping the Colour and Remembrance Day Services.
+He stood next to Elizabeth II during the 2022 Trooping celebrations to mark the Platinum Jubilee.

 He has also represented the late Queen on a number of overseas occasions, such as the independence celebrations in Sierra Leone (1961), Uganda (1962), Guyana (1966) and The Gambia (1965).